 Potential Cures for Wait Time Frustration

-Even if you implement all the advice above, you’re bound to run late once in awhile.
+Even if you implement all the advice above, you’re bound to run late once in a while.
 As we’ve explained, the balance between smooth scheduling and overbooking is delicate.
+According to Kirk:

-“All practices are different and face their own challenges, so we would counsel doctors who are struggling with this balance to implement a more formal and quantified way of gathering information about their practice’s wait times, and use that data to make incremental improvements,” says Kirk.
+“All practices are different and face their own challenges, so we would counsel doctors who are struggling with this balance to implement a more formal and quantified way of gathering information about their practice’s wait times and use that data to make incremental improvements.”

 - Invest in dedicated tracking technology.
-Vendors such as PatientTrack and PatientWorks can automate timers and generate reports for you.
+Many patient scheduling and tracking vendors can automate timers and generate reports for you.

 - Run a patient survey.
 You can ask about wait times and collect other kinds of helpful practice management feedback.
 Here are additional survey question ideas and implementation advice.